 As one of the most popular travel destinations in Canada, you may struggle to decide where to stay in Quebec City.
 The top areas and best hotels in Quebec City provide a wide range of options.

-No matter where you stay, Quebec City surrounds you with historic architecture and a taste of France.
+No matter where you base yourself, Quebec City surrounds you with historic architecture and a taste of France.
 The old streets here are lined with small shops, boutiques, and restaurants with strong French influences.

 Best places to stay in Quebec City